 In 2012, there were 1.87 trillion Google searches worldwide.
 This translates to approximately 5.13 billion Google searches PER DAY!
 It’s safe to say that Google, or search engines in general, are a necessary place to be discovered.
 Google ranking is based off of two things: relevance and authority.
 Relevance is the measure of how close of a match a given web page is to the query being entered.
 Authority is the measure of how important and authoritative that given page is in the eye of Google.
 The more interaction, shares, comments, and links to your page, the greater the authority you will receive.

 When deciding on keywords that will reel in the best quality traffic to your website, it is necessary to find a balance between three factors: relevance, estimated search volume, and difficulty (strength of competition).
 If your website has low authority, choose keywords with low competition; then, as your site builds authority, then you can use higher volume keywords.
 Try to think from the viewpoint of your potential customers, and don’t assume customers know all of the industry-specific terminology.
+Professional essay writers can help you produce the proper content.

 The best websites these days are a “hub”, rather than a “megaphone”.
 They have crafted communities for interaction and connections amongst like-minded people.
 If your website needs help, rather than redesigning it, add something collaborative that is easy to update on a regular basis (such as a blog), create compelling content, and turn your focus to where the real action is (Google, industry blogs, social media sites).
 Doing these three things effectively and consistently will put you in a very good standing among your competition.